4ug-aug/mlops-comp-vision/reports/README.md

   momentum: 0.9
   unit_testing: False
 ```
-Then in the default config file the experiment name is changed to that of the newly created experiment.
+Then in the default config file the experiment name is changed
 ```
 defaults:
     - experiment: train